swlaschin/Railway-Oriented-Programming-Example/readme.md

 Although you might think this is annoying at first, it is actually very helpful, because otherwise you might create cyclic dependencies, and [cyclic dependencies are evil](http://fsharpforfunandprofit.com/posts/cyclic-dependencies/).

-On a more practical level, in means that a F# project can always be read from top to bottom, with lower-level layers at the top of the file list, and higher-level layers at the bottom.
+On a more practical level, it means that a F# project can always be read from top to bottom, with lower-level layers at the top of the file list, and higher-level layers at the bottom.

 Once you get used to it, this becomes a great aid to understanding unfamiliar code.